Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 The pages here are intended for developers who are making or maintaining a package and want to follow modern best practices in Python.

 If you are here to propose a new package for Scikit-HEP, please read package requirements for a list of minimum Scikit-HEP requirements for packages joining the organization.
+We also have badge recommendations for your README, including the Scikit-HEP badge!

 Following that, there are recommendations for style, intended to promote good practices and to ensure continuity across the packages.
 There is a dedicated page for static type checking with MyPy.
-There is then a guide on simple packaging or compiled / complex packaging, which should help in ensuring a consistent developer and user experience when working with distribution.
+There is then a guide on simple packaging or compiled / classic packaging, which should help in ensuring a consistent developer and user experience when working with distribution.

 Table of contents